dmschauer/wap-pattern-iceberg-pyspark-aws-glue/README.md

-# Write-Audit-Publish (WAP) Pattern implemented in Pyspark (AWS Glue ETL)
+# Write-Audit-Publish (WAP) Pattern implemented in Iceberg using Pyspark (AWS Glue ETL)

 This repository shows how to implement the Write-Audit-Publish (WAP) pattern using:
-- Apache Spark
+- Apache Spark (Pyspark)
 - Apache Iceberg

-It's aimed at Data Engineers who want to get started quickly
+It's aimed at Data Engineers who want to get started quickly.

 > [!WARNING]
 > This repository is for demonstratin purposes only: